 Capital expenditure is spending on assets such as new buildings, pipes and roads.
 The Council must outline in the Long Term Plan what capital expenditure is prudent, and within the guidelines it has set itself in the Financial Strategy.

-Council funds capital expenditure in the following priority order:
+Council funds capital expenditure in the following priority order from:

-- 1. Financial contributions and development contributions, if a growth project - 2.
-Grants and subsidies, for example New Zealand Transport Authority, Tasman District Council, or community groups - 3.
-Depreciation - 4.
-Loans.
+- 1. Financial contributions and development contributions, if funding is required for a growth project - 2.
+Grants and subsidies, for example NZ Transport Agency, Tasman District Council, or charitable trusts